 All classes are now delivered online via live interactive zoom sessions.

 If for any reason you are unable to attend, the sessions are recorded and you will be given access to the video.
+I'll also provide time for a one-to-one catchup if you have any questions about the session.

 Understanding your body and how it is designed to birth easily.
 This is to help you to begin to know that you can do it.
 There is an emphasis on learning how to help your body and mind relax.
 This is great in week one so you can start to use the techniques straight away, with practise you won’t even know when you’re doing it.